A. What is a University General Petition?

 - Grade appeals: If you are seeking a higher grade in a course than was awarded, and cannot resolve the matter with your instructor, you need to follow the Grade Appeal process.
 See Policies in the Academic catalog.

-- If you want to extend the time needed to complete an "I" for a course and the incomplete has not expired, obtain a Petition for Extension of Course Work from your college Dean’s office or the Office of Registration & Transcripts.
+- If you want to extend the time needed to complete an "I" for a course and the incomplete has not expired, obtain a Petition for Extension of Course Work from your college Dean’s office or contact Registration, Residency & Transcripts.

 - Graduate students should consult the Graduate College for information on submitting Graduate Petitions.
 If the course to be petitioned is an undergraduate course, the student does need to file an undergraduate General Petition.